joro75/Domoticz-Toyota-Plugin/README.md

 | Idle             |                                                                                                                                                       | Shows the total standstill duration in seconds       |

 ## Installation and Setup
-- a running Domoticz installation, tested with version 2021.1 and Python 3.7
+- a running Domoticz installation, tested with version 2021.1 and Python 3.8 and higher
-- Python >= 3.7
+- Python >= 3.8
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project